Fitness, coordination, mindfulness and attention training for children

 Recognizing and addressing emotional issues and poor self regulation allows the physiotherapist to understand the child better and adapt training sessions and advice to meet the child's needs.

-M&M principles and parent led fitness program
+M&M principles and a parent led fitness program

 Starting a fitness and coordination program for your child, even if it is only 15 minutes a day has many advantages: